 1. Smash Your Hard Drive

-Since you’re buying a new secure computer, you’ve got to decide if selling your old one is with the security risk.
 I usually repurpose old laptops by wiping and handing them down to the kids to know where the hardware is going.
-The most secure way to handle an old machine is to remove the memory and hard drive and smash the chips (and magnetic platters for older hard drives).
-You can then properly recycle or dispose of the hardware.
+If that isn’t an option, the most secure method is to remove the memory and hard drive and physically destroy the chips (and magnetic platters for older hard drives).
+From there, you can properly recycle or dispose of the old computer.

 2. Be Paranoid AF